Money

 Overtime Calculator

-Enter your hourly rate, regular hours, overtime hours, and the overtime multiplier (1.5× by default).
-We compute regular pay, overtime pay, gross pay, and your effective hourly rate.
+Calculate regular, overtime pay, time-and-a-half (1.5×), and double time (2×) overtime pay.
+Enter your hourly rate, regular hours, overtime hours, and multiplier to see regular pay, overtime pay, gross pay, and effective hourly rate.

 e.g. 25.00